-PRESIDENT WILLIAM MCKINLEY (left) confers with his Vice-President, Garret A. Hobart, at the Hobart mansion in Paterson.
+PRESIDENT WILLIAM McKINLEY (left) confers with his Vice-President, Garret A. Hobart, at the Hobart mansion in Paterson.
 The President was a guest, on many occasions, at the home of the Vice-President.

-some of the most brilliant sion. election campaigns. were conducted.
+As vice-president he was instrumental in defeating the Philippines independence on the same terms as the Cubans, and in addition to his legislative duing the sinking fund of the state some of the most brilliant election campaigns were conducted.
 In 1844 he stepped up as a member of the national com-mittee, being entrusted with many of the most important duties of the body, and later becoming its vice-chairman.

-Headed National Committee Congressional nominations were dropped into his lap repeatedly, but he consistently declined, preferring to work behind the scenes in the interests of the Republican organization.
-In the years from 1892 to 1986, he was chairman of the National Republican Committee.
-Coupled with his service as a today were fostered by Hobart there was a move afoot to place and he fathered the law pro-him in line for the presidential viding for summary judicial investigation of the affairs of any county by application of 20 nation-wide boom for William freeholders and the act charg-ing the sinking fund of the state
+Headed National Committee

+Congressional nominations were dropped into his lap repeatedly, but he consistently declined, preferring to work hind the scenes in the interests of the Republican organization.
+In the years from 1892 to 1986, he was chairman of the tional Republican Committee.

+Coupled with his service as a

-Ireeholders and the act charg-ing the sinking fund of the state with the payment of all the in-terest and part of the princi-pal of the state debt yearly.
-The Republican State Com-mittee next saw the advisability of enlisting Hobart's sagacious mind and elected him state chairman.
-Under his supervigovernment.
+ing the sinking fund of the state with the payment of all the interest and part of the principal of the state debt yearly.
+The Republican State Committee next saw the advisability of enlisting Hobart's sagacious mind and elected him state chairman.
+Under his supervision, some of the most brilliant. government.

-Early in 1899, through his increasing application to duty, his health was completely under-mined and after several months of severe illness and confinement in his Washington home. he and his wife and son returned to Paterson.
+Early in 1899, through his increasing application to duty, his health was completely under-mined and after several months of severe illness and confinement in his Washington he and his wife and son returned to Paterson.
 He died on Nov.
 21, 1900.
-He was succeeded as pre-siding officer of the United States Senate by Senator Wil-liam Frey of Missouri.
+He was succeeded as pre-siding officer of the United States Senate by Senator William Frey of Missouri.